Kaleab-A/plot-organizer/IMPLEMENTATION_PROGRESS.md

 - **Plot Settings**: Right-click any plot → configure position (swap) OR spanning (change one at a time).
 - **Smart Swapping**: Position changes swap plots if spans match; validates and gives clear error messages if not.
 - **Context Menu**: Right-click plots for settings and clear options.
-- **Grid Management**: Add rows/cols via Grid menu; remove empty rows/cols with safety checks.
+- **Grid Management**: Add rows/cols via Grid menu; remove empty rows/cols with safety checks; reset grid to clear all plots and return to 2×3 default size.
 - **Clear Plots**: Remove plot data from cells (with confirmation).
 - **Export**: Export → Export Grid… saves entire layout to PDF/SVG/EPS/PNG with configurable size and DPI (includes SEM regions).
 - **Clean UI**: Plots now take maximum space with minimal margins.